JHUAPL/SIMoN/README.md

         * granularity: specifies the granularity of data that this model will output.
 SIMoN will translate outgoing data to this granularity after receiving it from the model's inner wrapper.
     * `config/` stores JSON objects with the initial data and parameters needed to bootstrap the model and run its first time step.
         * `*.json`

+## Remove a model
+1. Before removing a model from SIMoN, make sure that no other models rely on it for their dependencies.
+For example, the `gfdl_cm3` model can safely be removed because no other models depend on it for their data inputs.
+However, the `power_demand` model cannot be removed without also removing the `power_supply` model, which relies on `power_demand` as an input.
-2. Add the name of the new model to the "models" list in `broker/config.json`.
+2. Remove the name of the model from the "models" list in `broker/config.json`.
-3. Add the new model to the "services" in `build/docker-compose.yml` by specifying its path:
+3. Remove the entry for the model in the "services" section of `build/docker-compose.yml`.
-    ```
-    new_model_name:
-        build: ../models/examples/new_model_name/
-        volumes:
-            - ../models/examples/new_model_name:/opt:ro
+4. The model will no longer be included in future SIMoN runs.
+Note, however, that the model's dedicated directory is left intact.
+5. To add the model back into SIMoN, simply repeat steps 2 and 3 from "Add a new model."